jamoma/JamomaPureData/README.md

     ninja
     ninja install

 After the install step you should have a working package located at `JamomaInstall/jamoma/JamomaPd/Jamoma`.
-You can copy this directly to your Pd externals directory :
-- `~/pd-externals` on Linux
-- `~/Library/Pd` on Mac OS (create it if it doesn't exists)
-- `%AppData%\Pd\` on Windows)
+You can then follow steps 2 and 3 from the Quickstart section above.

 If you want to get involved in development then you may want to have a package with versionned files, so every changes in help for instance will appear in your versionning tool.
 For that, I sugguest to copy the package from `JamomaInstall/jamoma/JamomaPd/Jamoma` and erase the `Jamoma` folder at the root of the repository.
 Then make a symlink to that directory into your Pd externals folder with (for Linux) :